Tag Archive for: UK Pet Owners

 How do I know if the battery in the collar is still working?

 The receiver includes a smart LED indicator that flashes to confirm the battery is operational.
 Our PowerCap batteries are designed to last for 6 months under normal conditions.
 When the power level drops below 20%, the light changes pattern, giving you a clear visual signal to replace the cap and maintain your cat’s safety without any guesswork.
+For comprehensive guidance on choosing the right system for your feline companion, explore our detailed invisible fence for cats guide that covers everything from installation to long-term maintenance.

 Invisible Fence Reliability: Can You Trust a Hidden Fence in 2026?